thingsdb/ThingsDocs/v0/content/collection-api/set.md

 weight: 142
 ---

 Returns a new empty [set](../../data-types/set).
-If an array is given, then all elements in the given array must be or type `thing` and a new set is returned based on the given things.
+If an array is given, then all items in the given array must be or type `thing` and a new set is returned based on the given things.
 Instead of an array, it is also possible to provide things comma separated.